• appointment@healthcheckbox.com

 Description

-Alpha-1-Antitrypsin (AAT) is a type of protein which originates in the liver organ of the body.
-It is a significant protein for the body and its another name is Emphysema.
-The function of this protein is to provide protection to lungs and liver so, they can fight with various types of harmful toxins.
+Alpha-1-Antitrypsin (AAT) is a type of protein that originates in the liver organ of the body.
+It is a significant protein for the body, and its another name is Emphysema.
+The function of this protein is to provide protection to lungs and liver so they can fight with various types of harmful toxins.
 The protein is mainly produced in the liver and then enters in the bloodstream and guards our body to fight with inflammation and infection.
+The production of AAT is very important for our body.
+When the amount of this protein is lower in the bloodstream, then it leads to alpha-1-antitrypsin deficiency health concerns.

+This condition can lead to other health complications, including liver and lungs related problems.
+Hence, doctors recommended it for the management of chronic obstructive pulmonary disease treatment and prevention from other health complications in individuals.
 It is an inherited disorder or condition, which can cause damage to lungs and liver as well in rare cases.
-Its symptoms generally occur between 20 and 50 years of age.This problem mainly develops from smoking, air pollution etc. It leads to death in patients because less oxygen is transferred into the bloodstream.
+Its symptoms generally occur between 20 and 50 years of age.
+This problem mainly develops from smoking, air pollution, etc. It leads to death in patients because less oxygen is transferred into the bloodstream.

-AAT Symptoms
+AAT (Alpha-1 Antitrypsin) Symptoms

 The symptoms of this health problem are as follows: